Statement of Governance

 Oversees the safeguarding provision in the school.
 Undertake mandatory training every 3

-that all governors have undertaken basic Safeguarding and PREVENT training.
+years and ensure that the staff training procedures are rigorous and compliant.
+Ensures that all governors have undertaken basic Safeguarding and PREVENT training.
 They will also check the website and make sure we are compliant.
 Liaise with the Safeguarding Lead in school and ensure that any cases that arise are dealt with appropriately and effectively.

 School Council Governor